Highlands and Islands Fire and Rescue Service: Amalgamation in 2013

 The Highlands and Islands Fire and Rescue Service, along with the other seven fire and rescue services across Scotland, was amalgamated into a single, new Scottish Fire and Rescue Service on 1 April 2013.
 This replaced the previous system of eight regional fire and rescue services across Scotland which existed since 1975.
 The Scottish Fire and Rescue Service has its headquarters in Perth.

 Stations

-The service latterly operated 101 stations throughout the Highlands and Islands.
-The only wholetime station was in Inverness, which also operated a retained pump.
-88 stations were retained and 12 operated as "Community Response Units".
+before the amalgamation to a national service took place, HIFRS operated 96 stations throughout the Highlands and Islands, with Inverness being the only wholetime station.
+Eighty-eight stations were retained and 12 operated as "Community Response Units".
 All the service's stations were supported locally by district offices, which supervised the operations of the stations in their respective areas.
 These offices were located in Inverness, Aviemore, Fort William, Invergordon, Ullapool, Dornoch, Portree, Thurso, Stornoway, Benbecula, Kirkwall, and Lerwick.
 Inverness was also the location of the main headquarters, which was situated next to the city's fire station.

 Training facility

-The service also had a training facility based 25 miles north of Inverness in Invergordon, as well as a state of the art control centre, which again is based in the Highland capital, but on a different site from the main headquarters.
+The service also had a training facility based 25 miles north of Inverness in Invergordon, as well as a state of the art control centre, which again was based in the Highland capital, but on a different site from the main headquarters.